feedbackward/offgen/README.md

 2. Quantifying and visualizing learning criteria
 3. Fundamental limitations

 The first section uses a simple one-variable linear regression task as an example to highlight the distinct nature of "loss function design" and "learning criterion design".
-In section 2, we then take detailed look at important classes of learning criteria, with lots of visual aids.
+In section 2, we then take detailed a look at important classes of learning criteria, with lots of visual aids.
 Section 3 is slightly more advanced, and highlights unavoidable tradeoffs and potential pitfalls that arise when designing criteria.
 All the code for generating figures is available in this repository, and can be easily customized and modified.

 ### Who should read this?